Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Methodology

 \subsubsection{Boundary conditions}

 In this section, we discuss the boundary conditions applied to the sample at different stages of the simulation.
 Fig. \ref{fig:bc_sample} shows the boundary conditions applied to the sample.
 The left and right boundary atoms, $\partial B_l$ and $\partial B_r$, and the corresponding constraints on the atomic positions, velocities, and forces are indicated.
 First, we generate the initial state $\bm s(-\Delta)$.
 The initial positions of the atoms are the lattice positions; velocities are initialized from a Maxwell-Boltzmann distribution corresponding to the temperatures $T_0$.
 During this step, the left boundary atoms are fixed at their reference lattice positions by setting $\bm v^\alpha(\sigma)=\bm 0, \, \bm F^\alpha(\sigma)=\bm 0$.
 Note that this is the standard procedure to fix atoms in LAMMPS, unlike in mechanics, where we cannot simultaneously specify both velocity and force.
-However, setting $\bm v^\alpha(\sigma)=\bm 0, \, \bm F^\alpha(\sigma)=\bm 0$ in Eq. \eqref{eq:vv_algo_pos_pred_half}-\eqref{eq:vv_algo_vel_pred} ensures that the position $\bm r^\alpha(\sigma)$ for atom $\alpha$ which belongs to the left boundary $\partial B_l$ remains unchanged during the Velocity-Verlet update in MD. \ach{some comment that this actually implements the mechanics correctly should be added - Jerry/Sabyasachi} while the right boundary atoms are allowed to move freely in the $x$ direction until the resultant reaction force on the right boundary atoms in the $x$ direction, $R_x(\sigma)$, vanishes.
+However, setting $\bm v^\alpha(\sigma)=\bm 0, \, \bm F^\alpha(\sigma)=\bm 0$ in Eq. \eqref{eq:vv_algo_pos_pred_half}-\eqref{eq:vv_algo_vel_pred} ensures that the position $\bm r^\alpha(\sigma)$ for atom $\alpha$ which belongs to the left boundary $\partial B_l$ remains unchanged during the Velocity-Verlet update in MD.
+The right boundary atoms are allowed to move freely in the $x$ direction until the resultant reaction force on the right boundary atoms in the $x$ direction, $R_x(\sigma)$, vanishes.
 The sample thus undergoes thermal relaxation to achieve an initial stress-free state.

 After thermal relaxation, the simulation proceeds by a combination of two steps.
 Mechanical loading is applied to the sample corresponding to the applied strain rate and the slow time.
 After the load is applied, the right boundary atoms are fixed at that displacement, and the running time average of the state functions is calculated.
 The steps we followed are summarized below: